 If you have more time to spend in Taiwan, you might consider any of these additions.

-Planning a trip?
+Need travel tips?
 Consult with our team and we’ll take care of everything.

 Add-On: One-Day Trip For Hot Springs In Beitou